leowyy/leowyy.github.io/_posts/2019-4-16-graphtsne.md

 @inproceedings{leow19GraphTSNE,
-  title={GraphTSNE: A Visualization Technique for Graph-Structured Data}, author={Leow, Yao Yang and Laurent, Thomas and Bresson, Xavier}, booktitle={ICLR Workshop on Representation Learning on Graphs and Manifolds}, year={2019}
+  title={GraphTSNE: A Visualization Technique for Graph-Structured Data}, author={Leow, Yao Yang and Laurent, Thomas and Bresson, Xavier}, booktitle={
+    ICLR Workshop on Representation Learning on Graphs and Manifolds }, year={2019}
 }
 ```